https://invisible-island.net/ncurses/man/

 Older versions of ncurses assumed that the file descriptor passed to

-setupterm from initscr or newterm uses buffered I/O, and would write to
+setupterm from initscr or newterm used buffered I/O, and wrote to the

-the corresponding stream.
+corresponding stdio stream.
 In addition to the limitation that the

 terminal was left in block-buffered mode on exit (like System V